kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 **REM font size:**

-rem is simply a multiplication of default font size in pixels:
+rem is simply a result of quotient of font-size we want to provide with default font size, in pixels:

 font size in rem is always related to the root of the page default font size ( html element )

-most browsers default font size is 16px, so for example 1.5rem * 16px = 24px
+Most browsers default font size is 16px, so if we want to have an equivalent of for example 24px in rems, then 24px / 16px = 1.5rem

 Making our font size not hard coded this way, we also take care of users who have their browser default settings changed to their likings, like near-sighted or far-sighted people, I think it is safe to say that it becomes responsive in a way.